seifhussam/MARLClassification/docs/experiments/ciphar_10_experiment.md

 ## Experiment Overview

-- **Ciphar 10 Experiment:**
+- **Cifar 10 Experiment:**
-  This experiment aims to train a Multi-Agent Reinforcement Learning (MARL) model on the Ciphar 10 dataset.
+  This experiment aims to train a Multi-Agent Reinforcement Learning (MARL) model on the Cifar 10 dataset.

 - **Date:**
   *28/11/2024*

 - **What changed from Base Experiment:**
-  - This experiment uses the Ciphar 10 dataset instead of the MNIST dataset.
+  - This experiment uses the Cifar 10 dataset instead of the MNIST dataset.
   - Agent can only do 7 steps for each episode.
   - Agent can only move diagonally.
   - Number of agents set are 3, 6, 10.